supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/17-stream-analytics.md

 3. Observe the sales order data as it is sent - each order consists of a product ID and a quantity.
 The app will end after sending 1000 orders, which takes a minute or so.

-## Create an Azure Stream Analytics job
+## Task 03: Create an Azure Stream Analytics job

 Now you're ready to create an Azure Stream Analytics job to process the sales transaction data as it arrives in the event hub.